side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/console/console-log-toString-object.md

-Tests that passing an object which throws on string conversion into console.log won't crash inspected Page.
-The test passes if it doesn't crash.
+Tests that passing an object which throws on string conversion into console.log won’t crash inspected Page.
+The test passes if it doesn’t crash.
 [Bug 57557](https://bugs.webkit.org/show_bug.cgi?id=57557)